JetBrains/kotlin-web-site/pages/docs/tutorials/kotlin-android.md

 #### Configuring Kotlin in the project

 If you start editing this file, Android Studio shows you a prompt that Kotlin is not configured, so you can configure it.
+Alternatively, you can invoke the configuration by selecting Tools | Kotlin | Configure Kotlin in Project from the main menu.

 ![Config-Kotlin]({{ url_for('tutorial_img', filename='kotlin-android/kotlin-not-configured.png') }})